jdgramajo/jd-talos-backend/README.md

 JD Talos Backend App
 ====================

+An Insomnia rest client export file for ease of usage is provided as `Insomnia_export_JD_Talos_backend.json` in the root of this repo.
+However, a brief walktrhough follows.

 To create a user send a `POST` request to `[appURL]:[appPort]/api/auth/signup`, body should contain:
 ```
 {